More travelers than ever before are seeking illumination rather than sightseeing. We explore the idea of travel as a spiritual journey.

 For Wise, the journey was a daily struggle as he battled doubt, fear, feelings of inadequacy, and altitude sickness.
 “Climbing up Drolma La”—a mountain pass along the route encircling Kailash—”felt like my own funeral, where I encounter all the things I’ve done wrong and all the ways I’ve hidden,” Wise admits.
 “I felt a catharsis, like someone who’s fighting nausea but finally vomits and feels so much better afterwards.
 I didn’t vomit, but I did cry my eyes out.
 At the top of that mountain, it all came up.
 When I hiked back down, I had addressed things I never had before.”

-The Call of Place
+Listen to the Call of Place

 What is it about a physical place that renews us?
 Some places, built on what have been called “earth chakras,” are said to tap planetary energies that the ancients could sense.
 Other locations, such as the Gettysburg battlefield, derive their power from human history; people go to pay homage, to remember.
 There may even be memory in the land.
 “Just as the body stores memory, the earth ‘remembers’ the past,” says Nakken.
 “In his book The Rebirth of Nature, Rupert Sheldrake says that when actions are done frequently, such as people performing rituals at a sacred well, the land actually contains their memory.
 If you’re attuned to the earth, you can tap into the emotional or spiritual feelings of the past.”